objektwerks/java/README.md

 * variables
 * varargs
 * virtual threads
->And quite possibly a few more features.:)
+>And quite possibly a few more features. :)

 Install
 -------